Boulia Camel Races: 2023 Event

-The 2023 event will take place from 14th - 16th July 2023, with two days of professional camel racing on the Saturday and Sunday.
-Free camping available with event tickets and luxury bell camping will be onsite.
+The 2023 event took place from 14–16 July 2023, with two days of professional camel racing on the Saturday and Sunday.

 2022 Event

-The 2022 event will take place over three days from the 15th - 17th July 2022.
+The 2022 event took place over three days from 15–17 July 2022.
 This is the 25th Anniversary event of Boulia Camel Races.
 Winner of both the 1500m Camel Cup and also the Quarter Mile Flyer was local team Woodhouse Camels, with camel Gunna ridden by jockey Kyrraley Woodhouse and rained by Tom Woodhouse.
-2022 marked the 2th Anniversary of the Boulia Camel Races.

 2021 Event

 Along with new sponsoring partner Thirsty Camel Bottleshops, the Boulia Camel Races offered a record $45,000 AUD prize pool for competitors in the 2021 Thirsty Camel Cup race.
 The cup final was won by jockey Kelly Cloan and camel trainer Roman Czubak.

 The Boulia Camel Races had originally been set to celebrate the event's 25th anniversary in 2021, however due to the cancelled event in 2020 the anniversary celebration was pushed back to 2022.
 The 2021 event was one of the first to return following the COVID-19 pandemic shutdowns.